Close×

 • Other activities

-Air transportation for the passenger and their bicycle, transfers on days 1 and 8, breakfasts not mentioned in the inclusions, equipment such as bicycles; the presence of a guide; mechanical assistance and access to a support vehicle; costs in the event of mechanical or physical problems.
+Airfare for the passenger and their bicycle, transfers on Day 1 and Day 8, breakfasts not listed in the inclusions, equipment, such as the bicycle; the presence of a guide; mechanical assistance and access to a support vehicle; costs in the event of mechanical or physical issues.

-• Transfer from Marseille airport to Avignon: $299 per person
+• Airport transfer from Marseille to Avignon: $299 per person

 • Transfer from Vaucluse to Marseille Airport: $299 per person